timoxley/best-practices/README.md

 Source: http://blogs.agilefaqs.com/2009/10/19/biggest-stinkers/

-Reducing the amount of code in your product should be a goal.
+#### Reducing the amount of code in your product should be a goal.

 "I hate code, and I want as little of it as possible in our product." - Jack Diederich

+## Stop Writing Classes

+The signature of "this shouldn't be a class" is when the class has two methods, and one of them is the constructor.
+Any time you see these signs, you probably should have just written a function.

+Source: Jack Diederich, Stop Writing Classes http://pyvideo.org/video/880/stop-writing-classes

 ## Refactoring > Rewriting